 All changes are added to the cash of the prior period in order to compute the ending cash balance.

-Computing for the value of the startup is important.
+Computing the value of the startup is important.
 Based on the size and projected sales of the company, how much is it worth today?

 If the value of the company is high, and the financial model assumptions are convincing, startups will find it easy to find more investors or creditors for their company.